Feynman technique, named after Richard Feynman, the Nobel laureate theoretical physicist, helps you understand new material at a deeper level.

 The latter explanation will make it much easier to understand entropy, won’t it?

-Calculus, especially integral calculus, is hard.
+Calculus, especially integration, is hard.
 Many just go through the motions of applying standard methods to solve integration problems without an intuitive understanding of why they’re using that snake-like symbol.

 You can apply Feynman technique to calculus too for explaining things simply.

 Here is an intuitive, simple explanation for integration:

 If you know nothing about integrals, how would you calculate this area?

 The simplest way is to divide the area into thin rectangular slices and add areas of all the slices.
 (We divide the area into rectangular slices because it’s easy to calculate the area of a rectangle.)

 Now, this is approximate area, because the rectangles don’t exactly follow the smooth curve.
 At points, they extend beyond the curve, and at points, they fall short of the curve.